"The gold standard of reissue distributors" (Kenneth Turan, Los Angeles Times),

 acclaimed film of the year, topping many Ten

 Best Foreign Film of 2006 by the New York Film

 Critics Circle.
 Rialto’s release of Alberto Lattuada’s Mafioso, a dark comedy starring Alberto Sordi, was a hit at the 2006 New York Film Festival.

 Rialto’s re-release of Alberto Lattuada’s Mafioso, a dark comedy from 1962 starring Alberto Sordi, was the unqualified highlight of the 2006 New York Film Festival.

 2007 re-releases included Jean-Pierre Melville's Le Doulos, starring Jean-Paul Belmondo, and Jean-Jacques Beineix's "second wave" thriller Diva.

-For its 10th anniversary in 2007, Rialto’s was honored with a retrospective at the Museum of Modern Art in New York.
-Similar tributes were held at George Eastman House in Rochester, New York; the AFI Silver Theater in Washington, D.C.; and the SIFF Theater in Seattle;
+For its 10th anniversary in 2007, Rialto was honored with a retrospective at the Museum of Modern Art in New York, and similar tributes at George Eastman House in Rochester, the AFI Silver Theater in Washington, and the SIFF Theater in Seattle.

-The company’s 15th anniversary was celebrated this March by The Film Society of Lincoln Center with a series entitled “15 For 15: Celebrating Rialto Pictures”.
+The Criterion Collection also issued a special gift box set, 10 Years of Rialto Pictures.
+Rialto's 15th anniversary was observed in 2012 with a Film Society of Lincoln Center series entitled "15 For 15: Celebrating Rialto Pictures."